up-rev/devcontainer-stm32/README.rst

 Containerized Build
 -------------------
-Copy the example.Makefile to the root of the poject, and set the project name and build configuration.
+Copy docker.mk to the root of the poject.
+Set the PROJECT_NAME and BUILD_CONFIG variables.
+Then run the build

 .. code::bash

-    make dockerbuild
+    make -f docker.mk build

 This will pull the docker, mount the project, run a build, and exit.